iai-hrc/ha-vid/ActionSegmentation/README.md

 We benchmark [MS-TCN](https://github.com/yabufarha/ms-tcn), [DTGRM](https://github.com/redwang/DTGRM), and [BCN](https://github.com/MCG-NJU/BCN) on HA-ViD.

 ## Prepare Datasets
-Download the data from ..., and put data in subfolder `data`.
+Please make an access request from [our website](https://iai-hrc.github.io/ha-vid) to access our data in DropBox.
+Find the folder `ActionSegmentation` and download the `data` inside.

 The `data` folder structure should be:

 ```
 data
 ├── features